 Next, inflatable pools need to be filled with air.
 With their size, an air compressor may be a worthwhile purchase to speed up inflation.
 Once the pool has been blown up, it’s time to grab the garden hose.
-Depending on the size, it can take anywhere from one hour to two days to fill an inflatable pool.
+Depending on the size, it can take anywhere from 1 hour to 2 days to fill an inflatable pool.
 Always refer to the manufacturer’s manual and setup guide for explicit directions.

 To keep the water sanitized, regularly monitor the pH and chlorine levels with test strips.
 Chlorine helps sanitize the water, and pH levels dictate how the water feels, as water that is too acidic can cause irritation.
 Pool experts recommend 1 to 3 ppm (parts per million) of chlorine, as the amount needed depends on how many gallons of water the pool holds.
 Because chlorine is a chemical, it’s always best to consult professionals before using it.

 Factors like rain, chlorine, and heavy use can alter pH levels, which are measured using a scale of 0 to 14, with 0 being the most acidic and 14 being the most alkaline.
 It’s critical to keep water levels around 7.2 to 7.8 (a neutral range) to avoid skin and eye irritation.
 To control the pH levels, add acids or alkalis as needed.

 Our Top Picks